KivalEvan/BeatSaber-JSMap/example/README.md

 }); // advanced use
 ```

-Difficulty file name is saved directly on difficulty class and can be changed, does not save the
+Difficulty file name is saved directly in difficulty class and can be changed.
-file name inside custom data.

 ```ts
 data.fileName = 'ExpertPlusStandard.dat';